 “Hoteling“, “Hotelling“, “Temporary Lodging“ — refers to the child welfare practice of placing children in hotels or requiring them to spend nights in state agency offices because the child welfare agency has no access to a relative placement, foster home, respite care, emergency shelter, or treatment option for a child.

 “Ombudsman“ – Ombuds for Children assist children and their parents or guardians in resolving concerns about interactions with state agencies.
 This support is critical when a child’s needs are not met according to state policy and regulations.
-State Child Ombuds typically release annual reports to the public and respond to the inquiries and requirements of state legislatures.
-Most states have Ombuds for Children, but Louisiana (like the other states ranked worst for children) does NOT have a Child Ombud.
+State Ombuds for children typically release annual reports to the public and respond to the inquiries and requirements of state legislatures.
+On October 2, 2023, Louisiana joined the great majority of states that provide ombudsman services for their children.